© Karl-Philippe Guérard

 It’s always best to work up a bit of an appetite before heading out on the town, and Montréal is far from short on bachelor-party-appropriate activities to get the ball rolling.
 Like, say, practising your medieval battle skills.

-At 10,000 square feet of war zones, the Hochelaga-Maisonneuve district’s Combat d’Archers bills itself as Montréal’s largest combat archery complex as well as the city’s largest Nerf combat arena with game modes specially tailored for bachelor party outings.
+At 10,000 square feet of war zones, the Hochelaga-Maisonneuve district’s Combat d’Archers bills itself as Montréal’s largest combat archery complex.
+In addition to archery and combat archery, bazooka ball (essentially Nerf guns taken to a whole other level), karting, axe throwing, a demolition room, a VR arena and more are also on the menu, with game modes specially tailored for bachelor party outings.

-For those who want the authentic stink of oil and rubber in their nostrils, Action 500 go-karting is definitely the way to, er, go.
-Boasting 9 hp adult go-karts and the largest indoor go-karting track in Canada (and a paintball course, laser tag and an escape room to boot), special bachelor party packages pack the right amount of action.
+For those who want the stink of oil and rubber in their nostrils, Action 500 go-karting is definitely the way to, er, go.
+Boasting the most powerful go-karts in Canada as well as the largest indoor go-karting track (in addition to a paintball course, laser tag and several escape games to boot), special bachelor party packages pack the right amount of action.
+And speaking of fun with lasers, downtown’s Laser Game Evolution takes place in three dark and winding labyrinths made up of partitions, reflective areas and obstacles of all kinds, all overlooked by mezzanines and walkways.
+The objective of the game is to knock out as many opponents as possible without getting hit or being disabled by one of the many traps laid throughout the playing space.

 And what’s a bachelor party without that other “b” word?
 By that, of course, we mean beer.
-Local Montréal Food Tours is offering a “hangover friendly” bachelor party craft beer walking tour of three noteworthy brewpubs.
+Montréal Craft Beer Tours is offering a three-hour “hangover friendly” bachelor party craft beer walking tour of three noteworthy brewpubs.
 And in this instance only, you aren’t the competitors (no, this is not a beer drinking competition).
-Instead, the six local brews offered on the tour will be competing for your taste buds’ affection.
+Instead, the six local brews offered on the tour – paired with poutine, local charcuterie, cheese and chocolate – will be competing for your taste buds’ affection.

 Second: Steak your claim to great pre-party eats

-The Plateau Mont-Royal location of the very popular L’Gros Luxe resto chain is a very a propos venue for bachelor party pre-eats not just because you can get your cocktails topped with an awesome burger slider or grilled cheese there, it also enjoys a sweet spot just a short hop from Saint-Laurent Boulevard (a.k.a.
-The Main), Saint-Denis Street and Mont-Royal Avenue, the perfect jumping off point.
-The steak and spiral fries for sure, but if you want to go off-message, the L’Gros Luxe BBQ Plate — pork ribs, pulled pork, chicken wings, mac’n’cheese and fries — will put down a satisfying southern base.
+The Plateau Mont-Royal location of the very popular LGros Luxe resto chain is a very a propos venue for bachelor party pre-eats not just because you can have your duck poutine accompanied by an Ultimate Bloody Caesar – which comes with spicy beans, caramelized bacon, beef jerky, fried pickles, avocado fries, a samosa, mini grilled cheese, onion rings, mac'n'cheese bites, jalapeño poppers, spring rolls, a mini pogo and a mini beef burger – it also enjoys a sweet spot just a short hop from Saint-Laurent Boulevard (a.k.a.
+The Main), Saint-Denis Street and Mont-Royal Avenue, making it the perfect jumping off point.

 Old Montréal is another way to go, especially for Montréal first-timers on a tight sched.
 The double-baked potato and “Baseball Steak” knock it out of the park at the “Old Faithful” of steakhouses, The Keg Steakhouse + Bar (there is now a second location smack in the heart of downtown in the Place Ville Marie building, worth checking out in its own right).
 And the rib steak is one of the musts at old world, Old Montréal meat-eating institution Gibbys, while great service, great ambiance (a wood-burning fireplace!) and great steaks to match are the raison d’être of MTL fave Vieux-Port Steakhouse.